 A Nice Surprise

 After I put my Stitch Fix pieces back in the return envelope and checked out online I received the nicest surprise.
 An email from Stitch Fix saying “Sorry we missed the mark… let us waive your next $20 styling fee”.
 It didn’t take me two minutes to schedule my next “risk free” Fix.
 I love the service Stitch Fix provides and I love them as a company even more.
 I’ve heard so many stories of how they’ve gone out of their way to uplift and truly delight their customers, which is why I am proud to promote them as an affiliate.
-Use my affiliate link below to treat yourself to a fix of your own.
+Use my affiliate link below to treat yourself to a fix of your own and get a $25 credit.

 I’m linking up with Maria at Crazy Together .
 Check out what some of my favorite bloggers received in their Spring fix.